 The better service you provide the more satisfied your clients will be.
 To that end, you should start looking for ways that you can creatively give your clients what they want while also adhering to any billing ethics guidelines.
 Identifying patterns in your former clients' feedback and reviews is a great place to start.
 From there, you can implement changes in the way you engage with your clients to deliver a better experience that will consequently lead to a steady stream of new business and profitability via word of mouth.

 One of the most consistent complaints about lawyers is a lack of communication.
 A quick response is one of the most influential elements of converting clients.
 Every minute that you wait to get back to someone is an opportunity you're giving that prospect to go with a competing law firm.

 Per this scenario, we can’t stress the importance of legal technology enough to ensure that you get back to leads and clients immediately.
 Automation tools make it easy to follow up the minute someone calls your law firm or sends a legal client intake form.
 Their information is stored in your CRM, and their client journey is tracked every step of the way, ensuring that you never miss an opportunity to follow up.
+Text messaging software for law firms is another great way to improve client communication and response time.
 In short, the more you can engage your leads and clients with swift replies, the more profitable your law firm will become.

 5. Make it Easy to Communicate With You

 The more business you have, the less realistic it is to stop what you're doing and pick up the phone for a 10-minute call each time your clients have a question.
 However, making your clients wait for a status update on their case may quickly agitate them.
 Offering a solution like a client portal provides instant client service without you having to sacrifice your productivity.